msymeonides/Migrate3D/README.md

 These results can be used in downstream analyses to compare different conditions, categories of objects, etc. The calculated metrics are all adapted from existing reports in the literature where they were found to have biological significance.
 Migrate3D not only calculates simple metrics such as track velocity and arrest coefficient, but more complex ones such as straightness index (i.e. confinement ratio), mean squared displacement, turning angles, etc., and includes adjustable constraints and filters to ensure that clean results are produced.

+Migrate3D accepts two inputs in CSV format, a Segments file (required) and a Categories file (optional):
+- Segments file: Data from object movements through two- or three-dimensional space (i.e. X, Y, and Z coordinates, Time, and Object ID).
+- Categories file: Defines object categories (i.e. simply listing the category for each object ID).

-Migrate3D requires a .csv file input that contains data from object movements through two- or three-dimensional space.
-After execution, the program will return a set of .xlsx files, each with several worksheets, containing track-by-track summary metrics, mean squared displacement analysis, etc.
+After execution, the program will return a set of .xlsx files containing the results of the analysis, plus a set of .html files (and an accompanying .js file) containing interactive graphical plots of the data.

-If the user imports a Categories .csv file (simply listing the category for each object ID), two additional analyses will be performed: dimensionality reduction using principal component analysis (PCA), and decision tree analysis using XGBoost.
-There is no guarantee that these will be performed in a statistically-sound way, that is left up to the user to ensure, but the libraries used to perform these analyses are widely used.

 A limitation of the program is that it does not currently handle cell divisions (or fusions) in any intelligent way, so the user needs to separate all such tracks at the split/merge point so that each track only represents one cell.
-(Note: a record of which daughters belong to which parent cell can easily be kept using a simple numbering system within the track’s Name field.)
+(Note: a record of which daughters belong to which parent cell can easily be kept using a simple numbering system within the Object ID field.)

-Migrate3D was developed by Menelaos Symeonides, Emily Mynar, Matthew Kinahan, and Jonah Harris at the University of Vermont, funded by NIH R21-AI152816 and NIH R56-AI172486 (PI: Markus Thali).
+Migrate3D was developed by Menelaos Symeonides, Emily Mynar, Matthew Kinahan, and Jonah Harris at the University of Vermont, funded by NIH P20GM125498 (to MS) and NIH R21AI152816, NIH R56AI172486, and R01AI172486 (to Markus Thali).
 We welcome feedback and intend to continue developing and supporting the program as resources allow.

 ## Input Files